JopjeKnopje/WakeOnLan/README.md

 ### Todo
-- [ ] Use something else than Telegram lol
+- [ ] Use something other than Telegram lol
 - [ ] Add timer class instead of loose variables
 - [ ] Log declined commands to file
 - [ ] Add schematic